 Wire wrapping is a fantastic skill to master if you want to learn how to make components like ear wire, chain or clasps.
 Wire wrapping is also great for Christmas crafts, charm bracelets, and even high-end fashion jewelry.
 If you have not played with Craft Wire, now is the perfect time to get your feet wet.

-Sara filmed a video discussing our new LoopRite Pliers.
+Sara filmed a video discussing LoopRite Pliers.
 During the video she talks about Craft Wire.
 She discusses how to make eye pins, ear wire, and linked chain pieces.
 The video is quick and simple but it covers a lot of the fundamentals of wire wrapping.
 If you are a beginner, it is a wonderful entry into the craft of wire wrapping.
 If you have spent some time with Craft Wire, the video will show you an awesome new tool to add to your jewelry making supplies.

 Sara starts her video discussing LoopRite Pliers.
 LoopRite Pliers are a new tool that we have just started carrying.
 We are excited to talk about them.
 LoopRite Pliers are round nose pliers with marked sizes on the nose.
 The marks determine the millimeter size of any loops you want to create.
 The marked loop sizes run from 2mm to 8mm.
 These guidelines will allow a jewelry designer to create uniform sized loops.
 If you are creating linked chain pieces, you can be sure that each size is identical.
 If you are a jewelry designer that enjoys creating components, like ear wire, at home rather than buying it, each ear wire you create will be consistent.
 Consistency is the earmark of an artisan.
 Regardless of a profession, if you are uniform in what you do, your work will be well regarded.
 LoopRite Pliers will give all of your finished loops a professional finish.